sheenadean/privacy/PRIVACY_stock123ai.md

 Children's privacy
 This app is not directed at children under 13 and we do not knowingly collect data from them.

-Your choices
-Contact us to request deletion of any data tied to your device identifier (include the Device ID shown in the app's Settings screen so we can find your record).

 Contact
 deanteam.ai@gmail.com